 Then comes a baby in a baby carriage!

-(These days, many reverse first and second).
+(These days, many reverse third and second).

 Rather common with the Toy Ship